Neurodiversity Resources

 Services

-Support For Neurodivergent Parents
+Support For Neurodivergent Adults

 Millions of neurodivergent adults grew up in an outdated system that marginalized them and their gifts, and we’re all still experiencing the repercussions of that today.
 I believe no one should have to walk this path alone, which is why I work with my adult clients to reframe neurodiversity and develop actionable solutions to thriving and rising in a neuronormative culture.